arashghezavati/Document-Vectorization-Service/README.md

 A powerful Python service that processes documents (PDF, DOCX, TXT, HTML) and makes them searchable and interactive using AI-powered vector embeddings.
 Built with ChromaDB for efficient vector storage and retrieval, and Google Gemini AI for intelligent response generation.

-Now includes a simple chatbot UI to interact with the AI system directly in the browser.
+Now includes a simple chatbot UI to interact with the AI system directly in the browser, with document upload functionality.

 ## 🚀 Features & Benefits